AnvieLabs/anvielabs.github.io/source/about/index.md

 # Core Team

-For the time being, you can check out the blog,  [CEO](https://brightprogrammer.in) and his [GitHub](https://github.com/brightprogrammer)
+For the time being, you can check out the blog, Our [Founder & CEO](https://brightprogrammer.in) and his [GitHub](https://github.com/brightprogrammer)